Create an access review of Azure AD roles in Privileged Identity Management

 Using this feature requires an Azure AD Premium P2 license.
 To find the right license for your requirements, see Comparing generally available features of the Free, Office 365 Apps, and Premium editions.
 For more information about licenses for PIM, refer to License requirements to use Privileged Identity Management.

 Currently, you can scope an access review to service principals with access to Azure AD and Azure resource roles (Preview) with an Azure Active Directory Premium P2 edition active in your tenant.
 The licensing model for service principals will be finalized for general availability of this feature and additional licenses may be required.

 Open access reviews

-Sign in to Azure portal with a user that is a member of the Privileged role administrator role.
+Sign in to Azure portal as a user that is assigned the Global Administrator role.

 Name the access review.
 Optionally, give the review a description.
 The name and description are shown to the reviewers.

 Set the Start date.
 By default, an access review occurs once, starts the same time it's created, and it ends in one month.
 You can change the start and end dates to have an access review start in the future and last however many days you want.

 To make the access review recurring, change the Frequency setting from One time to Weekly, Monthly, Quarterly, Annually, or Semi-annually.
 Use the Duration slider or text box to define how many days each review of the recurring series will be open for input from reviewers.
 For example, the maximum duration that you can set for a monthly review is 27 days, to avoid overlapping reviews.